Immunizations for adults

 Get immunized before having a baby

 Be sure you and everyone in your household are up to date on your immunizations if you are thinking about having a baby.
 This can protect your developing baby from serious infections.
-Recommended vaccines also help protect babies after birth and early infancy, when they are most vulnerable.
+Recommended immunizations also help protect babies after birth and early infancy, when they are most vulnerable.

 Personal risk factors